Royal Wiltshire Militia: Ireland and France

 From November 1813 the regular militia were invited to volunteer for limited overseas service, primarily for garrison duties in Europe.
 A contingent of four officers and 130 other ranks from the Wiltshire Militia joined the 2nd Provisional Battalion, assembling at Chelmsford under the command of Lt-Col Bayly of the Royal West Middlesex Militia.
 It then marched to Portsmouth where the Militia Brigade embarked on 10 March 1814 and joined the Earl of Dalhousie's division that had occupied Bordeaux just as the war was ending.
 The brigade did not form part of the Army of Occupation after the abdication of Napoleon and returned to England in June.

-Legislation had been passed in 1811 permitting English militia regiments to serve in Ireland for two years.
+The Interchange Act 1811 allowed English militia regiments to serve in Ireland (and vice versa) for two years.
 The rest of the Wiltshire Militia embarked for this service on 24 March 1814.
 It returned in 1816, by which time the war had been ended by the Battle of Waterloo.
 The Wiltshire Militia was disembodied after more than two decades of almost continuous service.